 The information contained in this syllabus is subject to change without notice.
 Students are expected to be aware of any additional course policies presented by the instructor during the course.

-Course Description: 3 credithours.
+Course Description.
+3 credit hours.

-Lecture/Lab/Clinical: Two hours lecture and four hours of lab each week.
+Lecture/Lab/Clinical: Three hours of class each week.